Mistaken for Racist

 - Happens with the fame-hungry villain Screwball in Superior Spider-Man.
 She refuses to attack a woman she deems to be "too ethnic" because she's worried that it would make her seem like a racist.

 - In an infamous Green Lantern comic from the 1970's, Hal Jordan enters a neighborhood full of African-American families to deal with a mugging, and is quickly accused of racism by everyone.
 An elderly black man points out that Hal patrols the galaxy helping and protecting aliens, but hardly ever helps the black people.
-Hal is very shaken up by this.
+Hal is very shaken up by this, apparently forgetting that when he saves the world as part of the Corps or the Justice League, he saves it for, you know, every single race & ethnicity and not just whitey.
+Then again, a recurring Inuit member of his support characters was "lovingly" referred to as Pieface (which all modern incarnations establish said character only being called that by actual racists).

 - In XCOM From The Ashes Of Temples: Poor Carlock gets mistaken for both a racist and a sexist when he tries to explain why sending women or non-Caucasians for covert ops to infiltrate EXALT is a really bad idea.
 The perfectly valid reason is because EXALT only have white men in their ranks, but his choice of words could have been better.